Why use conduit?

 What is electrical conduit?

 Electrical conduit is rigid or flexible tubing that protects electrical wiring.
 ANAMET Electrical, Inc. makes flexible electrical conduit conforming to “raceway of circular cross section made of helically wound, formed, interlocked metal strip” and “raceway of circular cross section having an outer liquid tight, non-metallic, sunlight resistant jacket over an inner metal flexible core.”
-These two definitions developed in the last 120 years in the National Electrical Code aligned with the National Fire Protection Association.
+These two definitions developed in the last 120 years in the NFPA 70®: National Electrical Code®.

 What are the advantages of electrical conduit?